 - Krishnadeva Raya’s patronage to Telugu literature, Astadiggajalu (8 poets)

-- Amuktamalyada, his own work describes separation
+- Amuktamalyada, his own work describes the separation

 - Tamil poet Haridas was also patronised

 - In Sanskrit, Vyasaritha was also patronised in writing legendary books